axteamant/Clow_repo/discord-self-bot/SelfBot0.3/readme.md

 # Discord self bot with api secured jwt-token

-This is a working Discord Self bot .
+This is a working Discord Self bot that send sheduled message in a randoom time range.

 this software has no intent to violate [Discord](https://discord.com/terms)'s terms and policy.